 The seasonal spring market is exceptionally robust in Minnesota, and is the best time of year to sell a home.
 And now is about the time sellers start thinking about it!
 But before sellers make their decision, they often want to know the answers to these questions:

-2020 ANNUAL HOUSING REPORT
+2023 ANNUAL HOUSING REPORT

+Fortunately, real estate professionals in the Twin Cities have access to the best statistical analysis and reporting in the country through our professional association, the Minneapolis Area Association of Realtors (MAAR).
 Each year, the Association puts out a year-end report to track the performance of the Twin Cities housing market on key metrics, including median price, monthly supply of inventory, and foreclosure rates.
 Best of all, these statistics are broken down by county and city, so that customers can get a more specific read on their local market conditions.VIEW ANNUAL REPORT

-2021 MARKET PREDICTIONS
+2024 MARKET PREDICTIONS